 The reason I say that, is because a lot of poor quality Laxogenin supplement products have been spiked with other things.
 In studies, it’s been found many of the positive benefits in some of the supplements on the market (including tested Laxogenin supplements) are actually derived from other ingredients hidden within them, such as SARMs, or even anabolic steroids.

 The only way to be safe in certain is to buy your supplements from reputable sellers that have a third-party independent analysis done on every batch of chemicals they buy-in.
 Those batch testing reports show the composition and purity of the chemical, and those purity reports are displayed on the product page you can see exactly what you are buying.

-Science.bio sells Laxogenin in liquid format.
-For just $29.99 you’ll get a total dose of 750 mg, dosed at 25 mg/mL.
+Rats Army sells Laxogenin (UPDATE: Now Out Of Business) in capsule format.
+For just $39.99 you’ll get 90 capsules, each dosed 100mg.
 So as you can see, this stuff is dirt cheap to experiment with.

 Huge supplements also sell a product called “Annihilate”.
 This is another Laxogenin supplement I’d recommend.
 It’s available in an easy-to-consume capsule form.
 Working on the basis of one capsule per day (100 mg dose), you’re getting 60 days of dosing for $64.95.